Resources

 1. Downside protection of your money

-2. Upside participation in the equity markets without the risk of loss.
+2. Upside participation in the equity markets without the risk of market loss.

 Source: American Equity Funds